 Regular Admissions into MSW Programs

 Many Masters of Social Work programs also have prerequisite requirements in subjects such as biology, statistics, and psychology.
 Programs may require students who haven’t met the programs’ prerequisites to do so prior to enrolling in the program, or during their first year.
-If the programs to which you’re applying have prerequisites that you haven’t met, ask immediately about the deadline when you need to have met them.
-Meeting them may require you to complete an additional semester or two of work prior to starting the program.
-Get started on your prerequisite work as quickly as possible.
+If the programs to which you’re applying have prerequisites that you haven’t met, ask immediately about the deadline to complete these requirements.

 Advanced Standing or Employed Practitioners’ Admissions

 Some programs may offer advanced standing or employed-practitioners’ admission to students who demonstrate especially high academic achievement, have a recent educational background in social work, and/or have worked in the field of social work for a certain amount of time.
 You’ll probably need to submit a resume for MSW applications to these kinds of programs.